mathnet/mathnet-symbolics/packages/MathNet.Numerics/readme.txt

    * More reasonable ToString behavior for matrices and vectors: `ToString` methods no longer render the whole structure to a string for large data, among others because they used to wreak havoc in debugging and interactive scenarios like F# FSI.
 Instead, ToString now only renders an excerpt of the data, together with a line about dimension, type and in case of sparse data a sparseness indicator.
 The intention is to give a good idea about the data in a visually useful way.
 How much data is shown can be adjusted in the Control class.
 See also ToTypeString and ToVector/MatrixString.
    * Performance: reworked and tuned common parallelization.
 Some operations are up to 3 magnitudes faster in some extreme cases.
 Replaced copy loops with native routines.
 More algorithms are storage-aware (and should thus perform better especially on sparse data). *~Thomas Ibel, Iain McDonald, Marcus Cuda*
    * Fixed range checks in the Thin-QR decomposition. *~Marcus Cuda*
-   * Fixed bug in Gram Schmidt for solving tall matrices. *~Marcus Cuda*
+   * BUG: Fixed bug in Gram Schmidt for solving tall matrices. *~Marcus Cuda*
    * Vectors now implement the BCL IList interfaces (fixed-length) for better integration with existing .Net code. *~Scott Stephens*
    * Matrix/Vector parsing has been updated to be able to parse the new visual format as well (see ToMatrixString).
    * DebuggerDisplay attributes for matrices and vectors.